What You Need To Know About Minneapolis Drinking Water

 Emma Schultz, M.S. | Scientific Contributor

-For our assessment of Minneapolis tap water, we aggregated water quality test data from City of Minneapolis Public Works (the municipality that provides drinking water for the City of Minneapolis), the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
+For our assessment of Minneapolis' tap water quality, we aggregated water quality test data from City of Minneapolis Public Works (the municipality that provides drinking water for the City of Minneapolis), the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+We cross reference Minneapolis' water quality data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.

 Minneapolis Source Water